Forensic Heroes

 Forensic Heroes (Traditional Chinese: 法證先鋒) is a TVB modern suspense series broadcast in June, 2006, starring Bobby Au-Yeung, Frankie Lam, Yoyo Mung, Linda Chung, Raymond Cho and Florence Kwok in the first instalment of the Forensic Heroes series.

-A direct sequel, Forensic Heroes II (法證先鋒II), was produced and broadcast in 2008 with the same cast, alongside Kevin Cheng and Charmaine Sheh.
-Two additional indirect sequels were released in 2011 and 2020 with a new cast, and a fifth instalment is in development as of 2022.
+Three additional indirect sequels were released in 2011, 2020 and 2022 with a new cast.

 In 2022, the drama was selected as one of the ten classic TVB dramas being honored for a new joint Youku and TVB program.

 Synopsis

 The plot for Forensic Heroes contains a mixture of various themes.
 The mysteries include "Who Killed Tim Sir's wife?", "The Tai Po Corpse", "Murders for Justice", and "Where is Tim Sir?".
 The series include many serial killers.
 However, of all the crimes, there were two very important ones.

 "Who Killed Tim Sir's Wife?" had two possible suspects, however, the murderer turns out to be a nurse who accidentally poisoned the victim.
 This breaks Tim's heart, but it is still a lucky chance for him as he falls in love with Siu-Yau.

 "Where is Tim Sir?" was the last and most important mystery.
 A clown, Tracy's only true friend, abducted Tim.
 The clown puts Tim in a port container with seemingly limited air and food supply, no water, and a camera connected to a laptop, stored in a disc.
 Every day, new clips are sent to Forensics that show Tim trying to create a fire to attract the rescuers using friction.
 But Forensics has only three days to find Tim before he dies of thirst and hunger.
 Siu-Yau is especially worried and fearful, as she has fallen in love with him.
 The clown is caught and brought to Forensics to be interrogated, but before any information is extracted from him, he commits suicide.

 While Forensics is searching, Siu-Yau looks at the laptop screen with Sam.
 The lights light the container up dimly, and a small hole is seen on the container.
 This sparks new hope in Siu-Yau and Sam, who check the position of the sun and find out where Tim is.
 Still, that does not narrow Tim's location down enough.
 Tim is wearing a watch that could reflect sunlight coming through the hole and start a small fire, which the rescuers would see.
 They are unaware that Tim is waiting to die.